 INFORM: This is one-way communication from the City to the public.
 The goal is simply to make sure information reaches the public.
 Often with news, social media, mass media, etc.

 CONSULT: This is two-way communication, and the goal is to gain a broad range of feedback.
 This can take the form of focus groups, office hours, polls and surveys, public meeting or public hearings.

-INVOLVE: Also two-communication (or it may expand into a dialogue or conversation) to gain feedback, but a bit more intense and often focused on one topic or issue that may take longer to resolve.
+INVOLVE: Also two-communication (or it may expand into a dialogue or conversation) to gain feedback, but a bit more intense and often focused on one topic that may take longer to resolve.

 COLLABORATE/PARTNER: These are all of the councils, boards, committees, task forces (made up of citizens) who are looking identify problems and offer solutions.

 EMPOWER: This involve those situations when things go to a vote of the people.

 In the City’s Strategic Plan, civic engagement is Priority #6 with the following three Objectives:

 #1) Create an environment where people can find (or share) the right information at the right time.

-#2) Continue to provide the public with balanced and objective news and information to assist them in understanding problems, issues, opportunities and/or solutions.
+#2) Continue to provide the public with balanced and objective news and information to assist them in understanding problems, opportunities and/or solutions.

 #3) Connect the public with opportunities to be involved in feedback process at the appropriate level.